teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

   media_alignment: Right
   headline: "<strong>management app: free for all team leaders, managers and executives</strong>"
   content: |-
-    The Management App is free for an unlimited number of managers, giving your organization exactly what they need to manage tasks across teams:
+    The Management App is free, giving everyone in your organization what they need to easily manage tasks across teams:

     1. Dashboards - what's been done and what's been missed
     2. Leaderboard - emerging and best performing teams